 2 Peter 3:8-9 “Beloved, do not let this one thing escape your notice: With the Lord a day is like a thousand years, and a thousand years are like a day.
 The Lord is not slow in keeping His promise as some understand slowness, but is patient with you, not wanting anyone to perish but everyone to come to repentance.”

 There is a time that God’s wrath will be fulfilled upon the earth but He will remove the righteous before that day occurs.
 As we see the world growing darker, we shouldn’t be surprised and we should not fear.
 This darkness is not unexpected and because of that, we know there is a plan.
-The Lord is in control, His will has and will be accomplished, regardless of how much the enemy attempts to subvert it.
+The Lord is in control, His will has been and will continue to be accomplished, regardless of how much the enemy attempts to subvert it.